 - 1/2 teaspoon nutmeg (freshly grated)

 - 2 tablespoon sugar

 Soak the oats in 1 cup of water for 4 minutes.

-Bring 2 cups of water and the cinnamon stick to a boil while the oats are soaking.
+While the oats are soaking, bring the remaining 2 cups of water and the cinnamon stick to a boil in medium heat.

-Add the soaked oats along with any residual soaking liquid to the water when it begins to boil.
+When the water boils, add the soaked oats along with any residual soaking liquid.

-Stir in the rinsed raisins and reduce the heat to low.
-Cook covered for 5 to 6 minutes or until the mixture becomes very thick.
+Cover the pot and cook for 5 to 6 minutes or until the mixture becomes very thick.

 Remove from the heat and discard the cinnamon stick.
 Stir in the freshly grated nutmeg, sugar, and whole milk.
 Depending on your preference, you can add more milk and/or sugar.